LilianXiao/final-project/README.md

 - Post-processing effects (for more eye candy really)

 #### Techniques:
 As a 3D modeler, I will most likely be making a lot of things in Blender.
 Blender is great because you have avenues for both 3D modeling and 2D/3D animation, as well as a lot of opportunities for proceduralism (such as geometry nodes or creating a shader/material) (a lot of potential with metaballs and physics sims as well!).
-I will look into using ShaderToy and Hydra to create background effects (can also create more visualizer components here); additional post-processing overlays can be done using art programs and software like DaVinci Resolve, which I will also be using to make the final composite.
+I will use ShaderToy to create background effects and visualizer components (also because I want to do some fun stuff with sdfs!); additional post-processing overlays can be done using art programs and software like DaVinci Resolve, which I will also be using to make the final composite.
 Though I'm a beginner with TouchDesigner, I think it could be great to explore.

 #### Design:
 - How will your program fit together?
 Make a simple free-body diagram illustrating the pieces.